scaff/zf2-doctrine-test/README.md

 - simply launch the box : vagrant up
 - you can connect to the box with ssh : vagrant ssh
 - install mysql database 'album_doctrine'
-- install depdencies: php composer.phar install
+- install depdencies: php composer.phar self-update && php composer.phar install
 - update your database schema with doctrine-module

 your env is up to go at 192.168.33.22